To find books in Simpson Library, use the library search box.

 Reference books provide short overviews of various topics.
 At the ends of the articles, you'll often find recommendations for further reading.
 They may not be checked out, but you can make scans or photocopies of articles you find in reference books.

-Reference books are located on the first floor of Simpson Library, to the left of the Reference desk.
+Reference books are located on the first floor of Simpson Library, to the left of the Research Help Desk.

 In the University Archives are 34 books that belonged to James Farmer.
 The copies in the Archives are the same copies that were in Farmer's possession.